bing-chou/etherscan-explorer/README.md

 ```

 ## Your contributions are welcome
-The author is a newbie of gradle and vue, so there must be contributions you are willing to contribute
+The author is a newbie of gradle and vue, so there must be contributions you are willing to contribute.